silnrsi/font-ramsina/documentation/source/features.md

 <span class='affects'>Affects: U+071F U+0721 U+0722  (this feature is primarily for outlines and only affects the isolate form)</span>

+Since isolate forms for _kaph_, _mim_, and _nun_ do not exist in modern typefaces, a variety of different designs have been created for the isolate forms.
+The default forms in this font are the most prevalent, but the original forms from East Syriac Marcus are still available through this Stylistic Set.

 Feature | Sample                      | Feature setting
 ------- | --------------------------- | -------
 Standard | <span class='ramsina-R normal'>&#x071F; &#x0721; &#x0722;</span> | `ss16=0`